brexhq/substation/condition/README.md

 The inspector uses this Jsonnet configuration:

 ```
-// returns true if the IP address value stored in JSON key "foo" is not a private address
+// returns true if the bytes have a valid Zip header
 {
   type: 'content',
   settings: {